-This announcement is posted in Express Computer and advises of a new capability from the Australia-based mature fintech named PayMate, which provides online payments services in multiple countries.
+This announcement is posted in Express Computer and advises of a new capability from the Indian-based mature fintech named PayMate, which provides online payments services in multiple countries.
 In this case the platform has been enhanced to allow for automated dynamic discounting, which is sometimes mixed in with supply chain financing but is really just a form of optimizing the trade credit terms already provided by suppliers.
 We covered all types of trade finance in a detailed member report, and update new developments each year.

 ‘PayMate, a company in B2B payments, today announced that its full stack payments automation platform has enabled its entire ecosystem that consists of over 58,000 buyers i.e., large enterprises and their supplier network with Invoice Discounting Marketplace.
 The marketplace has been built to ensure both parties get paid before the due date thereby ensuring there is liquidity in the supply chain ecosystem.
 PayMate’s Invoice Discounting can be used in two distinct ways on its cloud-based platform: